• Home

 Category: Vegan travel

-Since becoming vegan, I’ve continued my lifestyle on the road and I honestly haven’t had problems sticking to my diet (yet!).
-I managed to be vegan in the Arctic, in rural Russia and on a tiny island in the Faroe Islands.
-Below you can read about my journey towards veganism and find vegan travel guides to the places where I’ve lived or travelled extensively as a vegan.
+Since becoming vegan, I’ve kept up the lifestyle while traveling – even in places where it seemed nearly impossible.
+I’ve managed to be vegan in places like the Arctic, rural Russia, and on remote islands in the Faroe Islands.
+Below, you can read more about my journey into veganism, and find vegan travel guides to the places I’ve lived or explored extensively as a plant-based traveller.

 FEATURED